 You’ll receive a prepaid label to ship your electronics to Nextworth for inspection and payment.

-How to Receive Payment From Nextworth: Choose between PayPal or check to receive payment from Nextworth.
-After the initial inspection of your device upon arrival, payment from Nextworth is typically received within a week.
+How to receive payment from Nextworth: Choose between PayPal or check.
+After the initial inspection of your device upon arrival, you’ll typically receive payment from Nextworth within a week.

-Where To Locally Sell Electronics For Cash (Near Me)
+Where To Locally Sell Used Electronics For Cash

-There are several places to list and sell electronics for cash to your local neighborhood.
-These options will save you the hassle of shipping your technology or the expense of paying seller or shipping fees.
+There are several places to list and sell electronics locally.
+These options can save you the hassle of shipping your technology and the expense of paying seller or shipping fees.

-To get started, visit Craiglist and select your country.
-Below your State or Province, select the city closest to you.
-Below the for sale category, choose “electronics.”
+How to sell on Craigslist: To get started, visit Craigslist.org and select your country, state, and the city closest to you.
+Below the “for sale” category, choose “electronics.”
 On the top navigation bar, select “post.”
 Then select “for sale by owner,” and “electronics – by owner.”

 Complete the form with a title, price, location, and description.
 Be specific in your description and use variations of keywords to describe your items.
 That way people searching for your electronics will find your listing.
-When you’ve completed all of the required information, you can review your listing and then publish.
+When you’ve completed all of the required information, you can review your listing and publish it.

-How to Receive Payment From Craigslist: When selling electronics on Craigslist, you should avoid any type of online transaction.
-It’s best to work with local buyers and meet in public areas.
-If you do decide to accept payment online, make sure to use a trusted payment portal like PayPal or Stripe.
+How to receive payment from Craigslist: Craigslist transactions usually occur in cash.
+However, if you do decide to accept payment online, make sure to use a trusted payment portal like PayPal or Stripe.

-How to Sell on Facebook: You can start listing on Facebook’s Marketplace or search for local selling groups.
-In my experience, highly engaged selling groups are the best place to start.
+How to sell on Facebook: You can start listing on Facebook’s Marketplace or search for local selling groups.
+Highly engaged selling groups are typically the best place to start.

 Once approved, visit the group and type your item into the “What are you selling?” text box.
 Add a price, item description, and list up to 42 images of your electronics.
 Select “Next” and select the radio buttons next to any local buy/sell group(s) listed and the Marketplace.
 Choose “Post” to list your item in the group.